The-Irregular-code/Object-Detection-Flask/README.md

 # Object Detection Flask
-use the trained model from https://github.com/The-Irregular-code/Faster-Rcnn
+Use the trained model from https://github.com/The-Irregular-code/Faster-Rcnn